Your Rights Under the Party Wall Act 1996

-The Party Wall Act 1996 relates to any work which you may want to carry out where an adjoining wall might be affected.
+The Party Wall Act 1996 relates to any work which you may want to carry out where an adjoining wall with a neighbour's property might be affected.
 It also provides the framework to facilitate a resolution to any dispute you might have with any neighbours over the proposed work.

 Your Rights